Marvout/Exercise/README.md

 my home and the work destination barely changes very often.
 Also I use a database from Microsoft Access.
 My goal for now is, to achieve a working program which helps me to edit the database.
 Then I could use this database and print the travels in Microsoft Excel.
-My final goal would be to do everthing with the c# program, so also the printing in a specific way and layout.
+My final goal would be to do everything with the c# program, so also the printing in a specific way and layout.
+For that I need to know how to publish the program so it could be used without visual studio.

 I have been using c# for a couple of months now.
 Before I started to learn C# i got some experience with VBA (2years).